SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * **Status**: Providing further information on the alarm status and showing the  type of the alarm.
 The type info is used for duplicating alarms and for configuring the priority of alarms in the [Administration application](/guides/users-guide/administration#alarm-mapping).
 * **Change Log**: Providing the server time when the alarm was created which may differ from the device time.

-To change the status of an alarm open the dropdown menu on the right and select the desired status.
+To change the status of an alarm open the context menu on the right and select the desired status.

 ![Alarm dropdown](/guides/users-guide/DeviceManagement/DevMgmt_AlarmDropdown.png)